ejamesyyj/Orbit-CE/README.md

 # Orbit-CE
 This program is designed to help students and enthusiasts understand orbital mechanics and the influence of mass and gravity on orbiting objects.
+Formulas are provided for all calculations and constants programmed for the Earth, Moon, Mars, Jupiter and Kerbin.
+You can also input your custom object mass/radius and gravitational constant to calculate orbiting variables.
+You can complete calculations using velocity or height as a known variable.
+The calculator will show missing information, including the period and circumference of the orbit.
+Calculations are purely theoretical and assume a perfectly circular orbit.
+However, real-life calculations make sense with the calculator (check out the ISS, which orbits at ~407 km above the surface of the Earth at a speed of 7664 m/s and an orbital period of 92.7 minutes).

+The program is not tiny because it was made to be pretty and easy to use and understand.